Diabekki/GamerZone/README.md

   ## Deployment

-- My site was deployed through GitHub pages
+- My site was deployed through GitHub pages, my methodology was:
   - I went to the project GitHub respository
   - Clicked on the settings tab
   - went to pages section